-At one time, Mike Lam was just your average New York City office worker, doing whatever programmers do at Goldman Sachs.
+At one time, Mike Lam was just your average New York office worker, employed as a programmer at Goldman Sachs.
 Then, he needed to find someone to watch his dog.

 So he used the online service and was so smitten he signed up as a host himself.
 His very first client was someone jetting off to China for an extended trip.

 Fast-forward and Lam was ready to move on from the world of high-finance firms to something new.
-While he certainly could have taken his programming skills elsewhere, Lam decided to focus on his DogVacay services.
+While he could have taken his programming skills elsewhere, Lam decided to focus on his DogVacay services.

 “What sealed the deal was realizing how lucrative it can be,” said Lam, who added that he makes about as much dog watching as he did at Goldman Sachs.
 “Plus, I’m not sitting in an office 10 to 12 hours a day.
 It’s a much happier life.”

-Identify what you have that others don’t
+1. Identify what you have that others do not

 Go ahead and write down all of your possibilities and then narrow them down to the one most promising prospect.
 Focus your energy there to start.

-Find the right platform
+2. Find the right platform

 This is by no means an exhaustive list, but here are several sites worth considering: